Shipping Breast Milk: Procedure, Cost And Tips To Follow

 You may carry expressed or pumped breast milk with you during air travel.

 The Transport Security Administration (TSA) of the United States permits carrying breast milk in bottles or containers of 3.4 ounces (100 milliliters) each in your cabin baggage during air-transport.
-All bottles must fit easily into a quart-sized (quarter gallon or one liter) resealable bag.
+All bottles must fit easily into a quart-sized (quarter gallon or one liter) resealable bag, preferably in clear, translucent bottles.

 You may also carry ice packs or frozen gel packs to preserve the milk both during air and ground-transport.
 The milk and other accouterments will be subjected to the same X-ray screening processes as other items.
+If you do not want the breast milk to undergo X-ray screening, you can inform the TSA officer.
 It is best to keep the milk in a separate bag for ease of security screening (4).

 Frequently Asked Questions